Bayesian Nonparametric Common Atoms Regression for Generating Synthetic Controls in Clinical Trials: Simulation Study

-\paragraph*{Inference on treatment effects:} {In each simulation setup, we test $H_{0}:\delta=0$ versus $H_{1}:\delta \neq 0$ at $5\%$ level of significance.
-We elaborate the testing procedure in Section \ref{sm subsec:sim_testing_procedure} of the supplementary materials.} We report power in Figure \ref{fig:Biases} and detailed numerical results in Tables \ref{tab: sim_sim}, \ref{tab: sim_gbm} and \ref{sm tab:ps_sim} in the supplementary materials.

-{Our two proposed approaches}, the two-step IS-LM and the CA-PPMx, as well as Matching uniformly outperform the PS-based methods.
-Performances of the approaches, {except for the PS-based ones,} improve with increasing sample size, possibly indicating that PS-based methods may require a much larger population size in the RWD to adjust for the lack of randomization.

-Interestingly, Matching is performing better than the CA-PPMx approach but comparably and in some cases slightly worse than the proposed two-step IS-LM approach.
-Matching and our two-step IS-LM are favored over the CA-PPMx approach since the simulation truth of the response model is in fact linear, and parametric models usually are more powerful than nonparametric ones under true model specification. \paragraph*{Equivalence of populations:} In preparation for inference under the two-step IS approach, we generate equivalent populations using the density-free importance resampling scheme discussed in Section \ref{subsec:IS_reweighing} based on the fitted CAM model.
+\paragraph*{Equivalence of populations:} In preparation for inference under the two-step IS approach, we generate equivalent populations using the density-free importance resampling scheme discussed in Section \ref{subsec:IS_reweighing} based on the fitted CAM model.
 To formally test for equivalence of the adjusted datasets, we implement Step 5 in Algorithm \ref{algo:importance_resampling}.
 We first merge the datasets and then try to classify patients in the merged sample as originally RWD or single-arm treatment cohort ($s=2$ vs. $s=1$ in our earlier notation).
 For classification, we use BART and report the boxplots of the area under the receiver operating characteristic curve (AUC) of the classification accuracy across the independent experiments for all simulation settings in Figure \ref{fig:AUC_boxplots}.
 For comparison, we also subsample randomly (instead of using the IS weights) and report the AUCs in the same figure.
 We refer to the two sampling strategies as \textit{IS} and \textit{Random}, respectively.